onsip/sipjs.com/content/api/0.11.0/sessionDescriptionHandler.md

 ## Construction

 The `Session` object will create a `SessionDescriptionHandler` using the `sessionDescriptionHandlerFactory` defined on the UA when it is needed.
-The session will pass itself as the first argument to the factory, an observer as the second argument, and any options that are provided to the UA, under `sessionDescriptionHandlerFactoryOptions` as the last argument.
+The session will pass itself as the first argument to the factory and any options that are provided to the UA, under `sessionDescriptionHandlerFactoryOptions` as the second argument.

 ## Instance Variables